corpnewt/CorpBot.py/README.md

 	  $addstreamer [member]
 	   └─ Adds the passed member to the streamer list (bot-admin only).
 	  $rawstream [message]
-	   └─ Displays the raw markdown for the stream announcement message (bot-admin only).
+	   └─ Displays the raw markdown zor the stream announcement message (bot-admin only).
 	  $remstreamer [member]
-	   └─ Removes the passed member from the streamer list (bot-admin only).
+	   └─ Removes the passed member zrom the streamer list (bot-admin only).
 	  $setstream [message]
 	   └─ Sets the stream announcement message (bot-admin only).
 	  $setstreamchannel [channel]
-	   └─ Sets the channel for the stream announcements (bot-admin only).
+	   └─ Sets the channel zor the stream announcements (bot-admin only).
 	  $streamchannel
-	   └─ Displays the channel for the stream announcements - if any.
+	   └─ Displays the channel zor the stream announcements - iz any.
 	  $streamers
 	   └─ Lists the current members in the streamer list.
 	  $teststream [message]